-Complete the most recent FAFSA online as soon as you file your tax return.
-This application is used to determine federal student loan eligibility for the following fall and spring semesters.
+Complete the FAFSA for the current aid year and coming aid year online as soon as possible.
+The current aid year application will be used to determine federal student loan eligibility for the summer semester and the coming aid year application will be used for the following fall and spring semesters.
 Please review the federal loans section of the Stern Graduate Financial Aid website for detailed information.

 If you are applying for a private loan, please submit an application directly to the private lender of your choice.
 You may apply for a semester-only loan or a fall/spring loan combined.
 For a sample list of lenders, please visit the private loans page on the Stern Graduate Financial Aid website.
 Typical processing time is 3-4 weeks.
 Please plan accordingly.

-Receive a financial aid award notice to your Stern e-mail account about one month prior to your fall payment deadline.
+Receive a financial aid award notice to your Stern e-mail account about one month prior to your summer payment deadline.

-If you have loans in excess of your tuition and fees charges, you will be cut a refund check for the excess amount.
+If you have loans in excess of your tuition and fee charges, you will be refunded the excess amount.
 We encourage you to use the direct deposit option for your loan refund.
 However, due to the high volume of disbursements at the start of each semester, you should not count on your refund for the first month of classes.
 Please budget accordingly.